jjmontalban/inmuebles-theme/README.md

 # Inmuebles Theme for WordPress

-Inmuebles Theme is a custom WordPress theme designed to complement the Inmuebles plugin ([link to plugin repository](https://github.com/jjmontalban/inmuebles)), which is installed at the URL chipicasa.com.
+Inmuebles Theme is a custom WordPress theme designed to complement the Inmuebles plugin ([Inmuebles](https://github.com/jjmontalban/inmuebles)), which is installed at the URL chipicasa.com.
 The theme is tailored specifically for real estate management and is supported by the Foundation CSS framework from [ZURB](https://foundation.zurb.com/).

 ## Features